aws/amazon-sagemaker-examples/use-cases/text-to-image-fine-tuning/README.md

 *Follow these steps to get started:*

 1. Navigate to Amazon SageMaker Studio in your AWS account.
-On the home screen, click "Open Launcher".
+Run your JupyterLab space.
-2. In the "Utilities and files" section, click "System terminal".
+2. Click on "Terminal".
 3. You will check out just the required directories of the SageMaker Examples git repository next (so you don't have to download the entire repo).
-Run the following commands from the System terminal.
+Run the following commands from the terminal.
 If successful, you should see the output "Your branch is up to date with 'origin/main'".

         git clone --no-checkout https://github.com/azograby/amazon-sagemaker-examples.git
         # TODO: change to official aws examples repo once personal repo PR is approved and merged.
 PR: https://github.com/aws/amazon-sagemaker-examples/pull/4481